 Whether it’s meditating, watching movies, or scrolling through Instagram, any new habit you adapt gradually changes your mind.
 The most common change associated with meditation is mindfulness: becoming more aware of what and how you think.

-Through practicing analytical meditation, it becomes possible to distinguish the thoughts from the thinker, and to gradually bring about a more present, accepting, controlled state of mind.
+Through practicing the mind training technique of analytical meditation, it becomes possible to distinguish the thoughts from the thinker, and to gradually bring about a more present, accepting, controlled state of mind.
 You become able to let go of your negative characteristics and deliberately choose what to think, say, or do, rather than compulsively following your urges.

 If you’d like to give it a try now, sample our first guided meditation, “Stabilizing the Mind and Watching Thoughts,” which lets you experience each form of Buddhist meditation: stabilizing meditation on the breath, and a powerful analytic meditation that probes the nature of mind with and without thoughts.